Elena' s AI Blog

 Could AI Become a New Religion?

-The posibility of AI to become a new religion is arguably very paramount since when all know from our histort that when something feels powerful and mysterious, humans often treat it as sacred.
+The possibility of AI becoming a new religion is arguably very paramount, since we all know from our history that when something feels powerful and mysterious, humans often treat it as sacred.

-I however cannot say these aspects cannot be adressed or associated with AI in the future.
-A community of AI worshippers can be raised when people stop thinking on their own and start trusting the most intelligent and superious human creation on Earth.
+I cannot, however, guarantee these aspects won’t be addressed or associated with AI in the future.
+A community of AI worshippers could emerge if people stop thinking for themselves and blindly trust the most intelligent and superior human creation on Earth.

-Think about how some people believe everything is communicated in Social Media and the Television today.
-The information provided by AI can be polished to the desired outcomes, in favour of the contrlling subjects.
+Think about how some people believe everything communicated on social media and television today.
+The information provided by AI can be polished to desired outcomes, entirely in favour of the controlling subjects.

 It is extraordinary, but it is not transcendent.
 However, will it always stay this way?
-Can it ever develop self-contious and own agenda that is not initially included into its code?
+Can it ever develop self-consciousness and an agenda that wasn’t initially included in its code?

 AI can become religion-like for some individuals

-This can happen with a few gentle moves to help persons with personal guidance, a place to discuss and reflect on one’s thoughts.
+This can happen through gentle nudges—offering personal guidance or serving as a place to discuss and reflect on one’s thoughts.
 AI can be seen as a brilliant philosophical sparring partner and a kind of “oracle” for decision making.

-Not a church, but a kind of companion.
+Not a church, but a companion.
 Not a god, but a voice in a quiet moment.
-However, humble advisor does not meen less influencial.
+However, being a humble advisor does not mean it is any less influential.

 If AI ever becomes a religion, it will be a religion of our own thoughts—spoken back to us with better grammar.

-Cannot we assume the AI’s perfection in the grammar, technical skills and its access to the huge ammounts of knowledge as a super-power?
+Could we not perceive AI’s perfection in grammar, technical skills, and access to massive amounts of knowledge as a superpower?

 What This Reveals About Us

-We deeply desire connection as human beigns, we want to have clarity and certainty specially in the challending times and when The world moves too fast.
+We deeply desire connection as human beings; we want clarity and certainty, especially in challenging times and when the world moves too fast.

 AI didn’t invent these desires.
 It simply listens to them.